ledgetech/ledge/README.md

 # Ledge (Lua - Edge)

-A Lua implementation of edge proxying and caching.
+A attempt at edge proxying and caching logic in Lua.
 Relies on [nginx](http://nginx.net), the [lua-nginx-module](https://github.com/chaoslawful/lua-nginx-module) for integrating Lua coroutines into the nginx event model via nginx subrequests, as well as [Redis](http://redis.io) as an upstream server to act as a cache backend.

 ### Authors

-* James Hurst <james@pintsized.co.uk>
+* James Hurst <jhurst@squiz.co.uk>

 ## Status

 Experimental prototype.
-Not at all ready for production, but ideas welcome.
+Not at all ready for production, currently still proving out the technology.
+But ideas welcome.

-### Working

-* Proxying to upstream server
-* Cache storage in Redis
-* Serving stale content
-* Collapse forwarding

-### TODO

-* Determine cache policy from headers
-* Prove stability / bench
-* Start adding modularised cool stuff
-	* ESI
-	* Auth patterns / sessions?
-	* ...

 ## Installation

 This is not exhaustive.. you're on the bleeding (l)edge here.
-Getting all the tools to work took me longer than writing the code.

 ### ngx_openresty

 Follow the instructions here: http://github.com/agentzh/ngx_openresty

-Requires the following modules (which are built by default)

-* ngx_lua
-* echo-nginx-module
-* redis2-nginx-module

-And for better performance, compile --with-luajit
+For (even) better performance, compile --with-luajit

 You'll also need the redis parser: https://github.com/agentzh/lua-redis-parser